Epson Home Cinema 2350 Projector Review

 Gaming

 The Epson Home Cinema 2350 is okay for gaming.
 At 4k @ 60Hz, inputs feel responsive enough for slow story-driven games, but the lack of 120Hz support and higher latency at 1080p make it unsuitable for any faster game genre.
 It's decent for image quality, especially due to its great brightness, accuracy, and good color gamut; a solid pick for slightly brighter rooms.
-Sadly, the projector's contrast is mediocre, so it's not the best-looking image in dark rooms.
+Sadly, the projector's contrast is disappointing, so it's not the best-looking image in dark rooms.

 Pros